nuxeo/doc.nuxeo.com-content/src/nxdoc/additional-services/tagging.md

 {{! /excerpt}}

-A tag holds a label that does not contain any space ("documentmanagement", "webapplication", etc.).
 A tagging action is a link between a given document and a tag, and belongs to a given user.
+A tag holds a label that does not contain:
+- any space
+- slash
+- backslash
+- percent
+- quote
+Characters will be removed by service.

 ## Functional Overview